cardinsou/Domain-hunting/README.md

 0 6 * * * /home/<user>/Domain-hunting-main/check_up.sh
 ```

-We schedule a check at 6:00 AM and domain extraction at 10:00 AM

 - Wait for results

 	Every day at 10:00 AM domain hunting script runs and saves matching domains in "today_domains.txt" file.
 After script running, in the same folder you can find also a sqlite DB and a log file.
 Sqlite DB contains domains previously matched, so you will be able to keep track of historical match.